 It is important to know when to call for help.
 Your first reaction in an emergency may not always be the best course of action.

-Even if you think it will take too long for help to arrive, always call triple zero (000) in an emergency as the operator may give you life saving advice.
+Even if you think it will take too long for help to arrive, always call triple zero (000) in an emergency as the operator may provide you with life saving advice.

-If you are out of phone range, always make sure someone knows where you are going and what time you expect to return.
+If you are working outside of mobile phone range, always make sure someone knows where you are going and what time you expect to return.

 In a medical emergency call triple zero (000) from any phone within Australia – even if you don’t have any phone credit.
 Don’t hesitate to call if you’re not sure if the situation is an emergency.
 If in doubt, call 000 anyway.
 Calling an ambulance can be the difference between life and death.